The Survival Bandit Problem: Study of the Probability of Ruin

+The above case is simple, because the distribution $F_k$ only yields non-negative rewards.
+In this case, the trivial bound on the probability of ruin

-In the case where there is an arm that only yields nonnegative rewards, the optimal bound $P(\tau(B, \pi)<\infty) = 0$ is trivial.
-Therefore, in this section, we assume that there is no positive or zero arm, as defined below. \begin{definition} An arm $k\in [K]$ is called a zero arm (resp. a positive arm) if $P_{X\sim F_k}(X = 0) = 1$ (resp. if $P_{X\sim F_k}(X\geq 0) = 1$ and $P_{X\sim F_k}(X> 0) >0$).
-We say that distribution $F_k$ is zero (resp. positive) if arm $k$ is zero (resp. positive). \end{definition}
+is tight, and we eliminate this case by assuming that there is no positive or zero arm distribution, as defined below. \begin{definition} A distribution $F$ is called a zero distribution (resp. a positive distribution) if $P_{X\sim F}(X = 0) = 1$ (resp. if $P_{X\sim F}(X\geq 0) = 1$ and $P_{X\sim F}(X> 0) >0$).
+We say that an arm $k$ is a zero arm (resp. a positive arm) if its distribution $F_k$ is zero (resp. positive). \end{definition}

+In this section, we make the following assumption. \begin{assumption} There is no positive or zero arm. \end{assumption}